 The air transport sector makes a major contribution to the Chilean economy.
-It supports hundreds of thousands of jobs and generates billions of U.S. dollars worth of value added contribution to GDP each year.
+It supports more than 190,000 jobs and generates billions of U.S. dollars worth of value added contribution to GDP each year.
 However, there remains significant potential for this contribution to increase.

 Scheduled air transport demand has been growing at exponential rates and this trend will continue as air travel becomes more accessible to regional populations due to income level increases and fare price reductions.
 Moreover, the business opportunities and solutions related to airfreight and logistics, within Chile and the region, as well as globally, are myriad and relatively untapped.

 The Chilean Government has highlighted the importance of air transport and called for the modernisation of the sector.
 Before such modernisation can occur, a number of challenges must be overcome within the air transport sector.